Drop All Classes

 - Non-UD Students must go to the Student Advocates Office.

-- If a student is not in Bloomington or physically incapacitated, such as in the case of a health issue, you may complete a Withdrawal From all Subjects via Fax or Email.
-To find out more go to Procedure if Incapacitated or not in Bloomington
+- If a student is not in Bloomington or physically incapacitated, such as in the case of a health issue, you may complete a Withdrawal Form all Subjects via Fax or Email.
+To find out more, go to Procedure if Incapacitated or not in Bloomington

 If the exceptions do not apply to you, you will complete the following with your advisor: